bombush/interview-book-recommender/docs/task-comments.md

 ### 2024-10-27
 I spent and unholy amount of time on getting the app exposed on AWS.
 Turns out that I need to add a TCP outboud rule specifically for the port I want to expose.
 "All traffic" alone does not suffice.

+### 2024-10-28
+Now this is crazy: Dockerfile for web version was not working at all because of CRLF line endings.
+Found out after a few hair-pulling hours.
+Reminder to self: don't develop on Windows :)